vuejs/v2.vuejs.org/source/guide/transitions.md

   }
 })
 </script>
+{% endraw %}

+### Transition CSS Classes

-The classes being added and toggled are based on the value of your `v-transition` directive.
-In the case of `v-transition="fade"`, the class `.fade-transition` will be always present, and the classes `.fade-enter` and `.fade-leave` will be toggled automatically at the right moments.
-When no value is provided they will default to `.v-transition`, `.v-enter` and `.v-leave`.
+The classes being added and toggled are based on the value of the `transition` attribute.
+In the case of `transition="fade"`, three CSS classes are involved:

+1. The class `.fade-transition` will be always present on the element.

+2. `.fade-enter` defines the starting state of an entering transition.
+It is applied for a single frame and then immediately removed.

+3. `.fade-leave` defines the ending state of a leaving transition.
+It is applied when the leaving transition starts and removed when the tranition finishes.

+If the `transition` attribute has no value, the classes will default to `.v-transition`, `.v-enter` and `.v-leave`.

+### Transition Flow Details

 When the `show` property changes, Vue.js will insert or remove the `<div>` element accordingly, and apply transition classes as specified below: